dsmsuite/dsmsuite.github.io/_pages/about.md

 permalink: /about/
 ---

-These page describe the advantages of using a design structure matrix to visualize complex software dependencies.
-It also explains how this visualization method can be applied using the open source DSM suite.
+Although the DSM approach is very effective, there are currently not many tools that support DSM visualization. xisting open source DSM tools offered insufficient functionality and fully featured commercials tools are quite expensive.

+The aim of the open source DSM suite is to offer a free solution and thereby lowering the threshold for applying DSMs.

+## DSM Suite Goals

+The goals of the DSM suite are:
+* To provide an open source DSM visualization tool.
+* To support a number of well known programming languages and environments.
+* To allow for easy extension to support new programming languages and environments.
+* To allow integration into continuous integration build chain.

 See https://github.com/dsmsuite for the source code of the DSM suite.

-## Goals
-Although the approach is very effective, there are currently not many tools that support DSM visualization.
-Unfortunately, the open source tools currently available offer insufficient support, which forces them to use commercial tools.
-Availability of adequate open source tools would lower the threshold for deploying DSMs.

-The goals of the DSM suite are:
--To provide an open source DSM visualization tool.
--To support a number of well known programming languages and environments.
--To allow for easy extension to support new programming languages and environments.
--To allow integration into continuous integration build chain.

 ## History